 Cleveland is the second largest city in Ohio.
 It lies in the outer areas of the Cuyahoga River in Lake Erie.
 There is much to see and do in Cleveland.
 Ten of the best tourist sites, which are recommended for you, are given below:-

 The Cleveland Museum of Art has a large number of art pieces from all over the world as well as American Art, Medieval Art and Art from North America.
 Recent additions in the museum include arts from Japan, Korea, China, India and South East Asia.
 Many exhibitions and events are also conducted by the museum.
 See the new ARTLENS gallery – an interactive art experience or the Infinity Mirrors exhibition (which is just fantastic – definitely my favourite)

 The Museum of Contemporary Art is one of the famous museums of Cleveland Ohio.
 It is better known as MOCA and here national and international artists exhibit their talent.
 The museum is in the shape of a hexagon.
 They have a constantly changing exhibitions.

 Not your usual tourist attraction, the grounds resemble Victorian England and Palatial French gardens with monuments.
-It has large grounds and splendid gardens.
+It has large grounds and beautiful gardens.
 The cemetery was established in 1869 and has the graves of around 100,000 people.
 Some famous people buried there include John D. Rockefeller and James A. Garfield – the 20th President.
 Also buried there is Elliot Ness.

 The Cleveland Zoo is 5 miles from Cleveland city to the east of Brookside Park.
 The Zoo has a large number of domestic animals and exotic species from all over the world.
 This Zoo is a botanical garden with year round foliage.
 Book ahead to become a “Keeper for a day”.
 Check out the Elephants, snakes or Koalas for a day of family fun.